- Sleeps: up to 10

 There are tourist offices in Lombez, Samatan and L’Osle-en-Dodon where much useful information can be found.

 The best local market, taking place on Mondays, is in Samatan.
 On Tuesdays, Thursdays and Saturdays there’s a market in Auch.
-On Fridays there's a lovely (small) market in Simorre, whilst on Saturdays there’s one in L’Isle-en-Dodon, and on Sunday mornings there’s a small market in Lombez.
+On Tuesdays there is a market in Masseubes.
+On Fridays there's a lovely (small) market in Simorre, whilst on Saturdays there’s one in L’Isle-en-Dodon and Lombez, and on Wednesdays and Sunday mornings there’s a charming small market in Gimont.

 Bicycles can be hired from Valanciel Club in Samatan.
 The bicycles, with electric assistance if required, are rented @ Euros 18 per hour for half a day, Euros 25 for a full day, and with special rates for longer rentals.
 Tel: 05 62 62 36 64.